Syrian Social Nationalist Party – Intifada Wing

 The split had its roots in how George Abd al-Masih had utilized his post as SSNP chairman to order the assassination of Adnan al-Malki in April 1954, in order to settle a personal score and without consulting the party leadership.
 The killing of al-Malik brought upon SSNP a massive crack-down in Syria.
 After his expulsion from SSNP in 1957, Abd al-Masih continued to operate his own faction.
 The Abd al-Masih wing remained a relatively small force.
 Abd al-Masih still led the group as of the 1980s.

 The party traditionally did not contest elections in Lebanon.
-During the civil uprising phase of the Syrian Civil War followers of the party participated in support of the Syrian government and the Syrian Arab Army.
-As of 2018 the party is led by Dr. Ali Haidar, the incumbent Minister of Reconciliation in Syria.
+During the Syrian Civil War followers of the party participated in support of the Syrian government and the Syrian Military.
+As of 2018 the party is led by Dr. Ali Haidar, the former Minister of Reconciliation in Syria.
 Ali Haidar's SSNP supported the re-election of Bashar al-Assad.